-The consolidated financial statements of the Group have been prepared on a historical cost basis except for investment properties which are measured at fair value and are presented in Philippine Peso (Peso), the Group's functional currency.
+The consolidated financial statements of the Group have been prepared on a historical cost basis except for financial assets at fair value through profit or loss (FVPL), financial assets at fair value through other comprehensive income (FVOCI), investment properties which are measured at fair value and retirement benefits and lease liabilities measured at present value and are presented in Philippine Peso (Peso), the Group's functional currency.
 All amounts are rounded to the nearest Peso, unless otherwise indicated.